Non-normality, optimality and synchronization: Non-normality

 By the spectral theorem \cite{halmos1963}, any normal matrix is similar to a diagonal matrix $\Lambda$ by an orthogonal matrix $Q$, so,

 Here $\Lambda(A)$ contains the eigenvalues of $A$ and this means that for normal matrices, the eigenvectors will be orthogonal to one another.
-For non-normal matrices we lose this property.
-In fact in general non-normal matrices are not even guaranteed to be similar to a diagonal matrix (though as we will see, some non-normal matrices ARE diagonalizable), so we must replace $\Lambda(A)$, with $J(A)$, which is a matrix in Jordan normal form.
+For non-normal matrices we may lose orthogonality of the eigenvectors.
+In fact in general non-normal matrices are not even guaranteed to be similar to a diagonal matrix (though as we will see, some non-normal matrices ARE diagonalizable), so we must replace $\Lambda(A)$, with $J(A)$, which is a matrix in Jordan normal form or Jordan canonical form.
 So Eq. \ref{eq:Diag} becomes replaced by \cite{horn1985,golub2013},

 Thus non-normal matrices do not in general have orthogonal eigenvectors.
 This plays a role in the corresponding linear dynamics,

 Notice that we may simply choose to change coordinates to examine Eq. \ref{eq:SimpLin}, in that scenario the system becomes: